-This is a quick and easy alternative to using double boilers or wax melting pots - these certainly have their place but if you're just starting out then you'll want to keep things cheap and easy - new gadgets can come later!
+This makes a quick and easy alternative to using double boilers or wax melting pots - these certainly have their place but if you're just starting out then you'll want to keep things cheap and easy - new gadgets can come later!

 What you'll need

-Do not leave the microwave or wax unattended at any time - always keep out of reach of children.
+Do not leave the microwave or wax unattended at any time - always keep it out of reach of children.